Telemedicine Malpractice Insurance Coverage in 2021

 Continuity of care to ensure that physicians and patients residing in distant locations can still continue relevant communications, especially if either party migrates elsewhere, and a seamless transfer of available data to the next appropriate provider.

-Which Components of Digital Health may need Medical Malpractice Insurance?
+Which Components of Online Doctor Consults may need Medical Malpractice Insurance?

 This essential protection is available for a wide range of medical practices offering telehealth medical services.
 This list includes (but certainly is not limited to) the following:

 - Telemedicine platforms and providers